 On August 2, 2013, FDA issued a final rule defining “gluten-free” for food labeling, which will help consumers, especially those living with celiac disease, be confident that items labeled “gluten-free” meet a defined standard for gluten content.

-People with celiac disease can now have confidence in the meaning of a “gluten free” label on foods.
+- Consumer Update: What is Gluten-Free?
+FDA Has an Answer - People with celiac disease can now have confidence in the meaning of a “gluten free” label on foods.

 - FDA’s Responses to Comments on the Report Titled ‘Health Hazard Assessment for Gluten Exposure in Individuals with Celiac Disease (PDF - 156KB)